Okay, so you are going to go out in the world. You’re going to do stuff. You want to protect yourself. But…how? What is the basic guidance for this?

 In thinking about how to avoid the virus, it’s useful to return, always, to the theory about how the virus is spread and how it gets into your body.

-The main thing to know is that COVID-19 is mainly spread from person to person when an infected person talks, coughs, or sneezes.
-COVID-19 spreads via respiratory droplets that can land on anything within about 6 feet (the exact distance is a source of debate and ongoing research).
+The main thing to know is that COVID often spreads from person to person when an infected person talks, coughs, or sneezes.
+It spreads via respiratory droplets that can land on anything within about 6 feet (the exact distance is a source of debate and ongoing research).

-The droplets are relatively heavy so they fall and deposit on the floor or other surfaces nearby—and if the nearby surface happens to be someone's face, mouth, or nose, this can lead to infection.
-By far the number one way to avoid exposure and infection is to practice effective social distancing.
+The droplets are relatively heavy so they fall and deposit on the floor or other surfaces nearby—and if the nearby surface happens to be someone’s face, mouth, or nose, this can lead to infection.
+By far the number one way to avoid exposure and infection through this route is to practice masking and effective social distancing.

-The virus does not spread easily in other ways—but evidence suggests that, given the right conditions, it can.
+The virus does not spread as easily in other ways—but evidence suggests that theoretically, given the right conditions, it can.
 After an infected person coughs or sneezes, the droplets fall onto nearby surfaces where they may survive for a short time.
-In the lab, studies have shown that SARS-CoV-2 can survive less than 4 hours on copper, less than 24 hours on cardboard, and less than 72 hours on plastic and stainless steel.
-This is in lab conditions which can use higher concentrations of the virus than may be present in a real-world setting; it may be less time in the real world—and it may be a shorter amount of time that the virus is intact enough to actually be infectious.
+In the lab, studies have shown that SARS-CoV-2 can survive less than four hours on copper, less than 24 hours on cardboard, and less than 72 hours on plastic and stainless steel.
+This is in lab conditions which could use higher concentrations of the virus than might be present in a real-world setting; outside of a lab, the virus could remain intact for too short an amount of a time to actually be infectious.
 But this gives us an upper estimate of how long these viruses can survive on a surface.

-Imagine that someone with COVID-19 at the grocery store coughs into their hand, picks up a box of salad, realizes it is not the one they want, and then you pick it up right after.
+Imagine that someone with COVID at the grocery store coughs into their hand, picks up a box of salad, realizes it is not the one they want, and then you pick it up right after.
 Or the take-out delivery guy wipes his nose and then touches the bag with his hand and then you touch it.
-The probability of exposure here is much less than the direct person to person contact.
+The probability of exposure here is much less than the direct person-to-person contact.
 But if you touch the salad box or the delivery bag and then immediately put your hands in your mouth, you could get infected.
 The less contact time and the smaller the contact surface, the lower the probability of introducing the virus to your body.
 But it can happen.
-This is why washing your hands after touching anything outside of your house or before you eat is a good idea.
+That said, what can happen and what we have real world experience of observing as time goes along can help you refine your choices.
+Evidence and experience indicate that fomite transmission is low in real world settings.
+Washing your hands so long that your skin cracks, wiping down your groceries, or leaving your mail outside are likely not decreasing your risk significantly.
+While you can never guarantee that foregoing these activities is zero risk, most experts don’t think it’s an unreasonable choice to spend your risk-reducing efforts elsewhere.
+And there are always exceptions to this cost-benefit ratio: Wiping down a tray table if you choose to travel may be much more useful than wiping down your Amazon packages.

 So, what can I do to avoid exposure?